-This is why kinesiology is an integral part of our team here at Rebound Sport & Spine.
+This is why kinesiology is an integral part of our team here at Rebound Sport and Spine.
 Our kinesiologist will guide you to improved movement and strength in a non-intimidating and engaging way.
 In our experience, kinesiologists are just plain fun to be around!
-If you are looking for a Langley Kinesiologist, you’ve come to the right place!
+Looking for a Langley Kinesiologist near you?
+You’ve come to the right place!

 What is Kinesiology?